rakshit9/myresume/README.md

 # myresume
-I have try to create in django framework my resume design
+I have try to create django framework in bulid  myresume formant design.it just demo not my real resume I have created for leaning perpose